mvinan/boilerplate-angularjs-with-webpack/README.md

-# todo-angular
+# Angular App

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This is a Boilerplate for AngularJS with Webpack 🤘!

+AngularJS working with webpack to optimize the maintenance of the development environment.

 ## Build & development